Scarabol/rock-raiders-web/README.md

 - Teleport up for docks turning water into land (test with level 11)
 - Power path of docks is showing on water surface in level 11
 - ObjectListLoader throwing errors in Level 11
-- Teleport in buildings only when the area is clear
+- Wait for all raiders/vehicles/ores/crystals to leave building site, before spawning in

 ### Nice to have

 - Requirements tooltip for buildings/vehicles not shown
 - When scene is disposed animation interval must be canceled
 - Camera can glitch through terrain and zoom in/out infinitely
-- Wait for all raiders/vehicles/ores/crystals to leave building site, before spawning in
-- Fix barriers placed outside of building site
 - Fix camera position and angle on level start
-- Raider sometimes get stuck with the materials, when a building site is canceled
-- Raider sometimes get stuck when placing down items at the toolstation

 ### Cosmetics

 - No tooltips
 - Cursor does not (always) react on targeted object
 - Adapt building placement marker to surface shape
-- Fix blueish teleport in frame not shown on surface
 - Add water and lava animation
 - Selection layer has bad performance and behaves funny when GUI is hovered
-- Buildings and walk out positions sometimes not rotated correctly

 ## Technical Debt